 The Career Center reserves the right to remove job listings on Handshake or decline further service to those employers who do not abide by these compensation/fee guidelines.

-- The Career Center will not give account access or forward résumés to home-based businesses.
+- The Career Center will not forward résumés to home-based businesses.

-- The Career Center will not send résumés or give any employer passwords to corporate "student ambassadors" or "student campus recruiters".
+- The Career Center will not send résumés to corporate "student ambassadors" or "student campus recruiters".
 It is a violation of professional standards to provide a student's résumé to a fellow student for review and decision-making.

 - The Career Center will not send résumés to Third Party Recruiters.